View details on park projects that are currently under way.

 Winter Trail Grooming

 BSCO worked with Lone Mountain Ranch and other partners to begin grooming winter trails in the winter of 2019.
 BSCO is now grooming Little Willow Way, Crail Trails, South Fork Loop and 7km of the Town Center Trails during the winter though the acquisition of a snowmobile and grooming equipment.
-All the trails are groomed on a set schedule for the enjoyment of all including cross country skiers, walkers, snowshoes, fat bikers and dogs.
+All the trails are free and are groomed for the enjoyment of all including cross country skiers, walkers, snowshoes, fat bikers and dogs.

 Mountain to Meadow Trail

 BSCO is evaluating the potential to develop an easy multi-use public trail that would connect Big Sky Resort to Big Sky Town Center.
 This trail connection is a an essential link in a much larger network that would provide linkages between existing trail systems, parks, neighborhoods, business centers, cultural, historical and recreation areas.